Passive heating – harness the sun

 In your existing home

 Passive heating can be improved in an existing home without making major alterations.
-The most obvious way to achieve this is by installing extra insulation in your ceilings, walls and floors.
-You can also reduce heat loss by double glazing your windows, replacing poorly-performing windows and sealing up draughts.
+The most obvious way to achieve this is by installing extra insulation in your ceilings and under floors.
+If you are relining walls for any reason, consider insulating them when you do – talk to your local council about the rules.
+You can also reduce heat loss by double glazing your windows, replacing poorly performing windows and sealing up draughts.

-With passive heating, the first step is getting the sun's warmth into your home.
-To make the most of the sun, the main living areas of your home (or any rooms you use a lot) need to face north.
-You will need to plan your windows so that the majority of your glazing faces north and east to catch the sun.
-You can use also conservatories and trombe walls to catch the suns heat.
+With passive heating, the first step is getting the sun's warmth into your home, mainly during the cooler seasons.
+To make the most of the sun, the main living areas of your home (or any rooms you use a lot) need to face within approximately 30° of true north (where the sun is at noon – not accounting for daylight saving).
+You will need to plan your windows so that the majority of your glazing faces in a north direction.

 Insulation in your home is essential for effective passive heating.
 It: